datalens-tech/datalens-examples/01-override-assets/README.md

 ### 2. Check assets for override

-Folder `./patch` contains same directory and files structure as UI project with custom overrides
+Folder `./patch` contains the same directory and files structure as UI project with custom overrides

 ### 3. Check new Dockerfile